Oliver Enkamp: Bellator MMA

 Enkamp made his Bellator debut against Walter Gahadza on June 22, 2019 at Bellator 223.
 He won the bout via rear-naked choke at the end of the first round.

 Enkamp's next match in Bellator was confirmed on August 8 and it was against the Italian Giorgio Pietrini on October 12, 2019 at Bellator 230 and was the second main match, co-main.
 On 17 September, MMAjunkie announced that Giorgio Pietrini had been removed from the card due to illness and that Bellator was looking for a new opponent for Enkamp, and on 26 September, Enkamp himself announced via instagram that the match had been canceled.

 In his sophomore performance, Enkamp faced Lewis Long on February 22, 2022 at Bellator 240.
 He scored a highlight finish, knocking out spinning back fist in the first round.

 Enkamp faced Emmanuel Dawa on October 10, 2020 at Bellator 248.
 He scored a japanese necktie to win the bout in the first round.

 Enkamp faced Kyle Crutchmer on December 3, 2021 at Bellator 272.
 He lost his first Bellator bout via unanimous decision.

 Enkamp faced Mark Lemminger on May 13, 2022 at Bellator 281.
 He won this fight scoring a buggy choke, the first in Bellator history, in the third round.

 Enkamp was scheduled to face Luca Poclit on February 25, 2023 at Bellator 291.
 However, Enkamp had to pull out of the bout due to injury.

+Enkamp was rebooked to face Luca Poclit on May 12, 2023 at Bellator 296 He lost the fight by unanimous decision.

+Enkamp was scheduled to face French fighter Baïssangour Chamsoudinov on November 16, 2024 at Bellator Champions Series 6.

+However, this event was later cancelled due to unspecified reasons.

 Personal life

-Oliver's brother, Jesse Enkamp, runs a successful Youtube channel, with over 500,000 subscribers, where he discusses karate and other topics related to martial arts.
+Oliver's brother, Jesse, runs a successful Youtube channel with a million subscribers, where he discusses karate and other topics related to martial arts.
 Oliver makes frequent appearances on the channel with his brother covering his training camps and other aspects of his MMA career.